EshaanDubey-20/Solar-desalination-rates/Readme.md

                                                 Abstract
     To demonstrate that computational modelling and optimization can be used to engineer effecient designs.
 THis study shows that inclination at moderate angles outperforms the more extreme deisgns and demonstrates the relation between condensation efficiency, thermal absoption and geometry.

-                                             Insight
+                                            Efficiency
 The optimal angle identified (~30°) deviates from the theoretical 45° expectation in ideal evaporation models, highlighting the influence of thermal losses and geometry in practical systems.
-The results indicate that yield per unit area (l/m²) decreased with an increase in area which reveals that solar stills with smaller basin area give much beter yield than sills with larger surface area.
+The results indicate that yield per unit area (l/m²) decreased with an scales with in area which reveals that solar stills with smaller basin area give much beter yield than sills with larger surface area.
+This phenomena can be attributed to surface area of large-stills which causes increased loss of thermal energy to the surroundings.

                                              Introduction